haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker_12.0.md

 ----

-Note: If you have a large number of `Activity` in MySQL, clear this table first [Clean Database](../../administration/clean_database).
-Otherwise, the database upgrade will take a long time.

 From Seafile Docker 12.0, we recommend that you use `.env` and `seafile-server.yml` files for configuration.

 ### Backup the original docker-compose.yml file: